abingdonpta/abingdonpta/content/about/fundraising/index.md

 ## Spirit Gear

-We aren't currently selling Spirit Gear (t-shirts, hats, etc.), but we hope to start soon.
-Check our newsletter and social media for updates on Spirit Gear availability.
+The PTA occasionally sells Spirit Gear (also known as Spirit Wear), which is clothing, water bottles and similar items branded with Abingdon's name and/or logo.
 A portion of the proceeds go to the PTA.
+Check our newsletter and social media for updates about Spirit Gear.

 ## Spirit Nights